This post may contain affiliate links. Please see my disclosure policy for details.

 Even the name of Thieves Wood sounds like it comes with a little danger and mystery in tow.

-Either way, you’ll be thankful to know that this place is a beautiful woodlands and completely safe place to visit nowadays.
+Either way, you’ll be thankful to know that this place is a beautiful woodland and completely safe place to visit nowadays.

 It’s said that Robin Hood and his men were alerted of a band of robbers who had been harassing the villagers of Ravenshead.
 So, the outlaw and his merry men drove them away!